The South East Asian Review

 ProQuest

-Editor -in -chief Bualuang ASEAN Chair Professor Thammasat University, Bangkok, Thailand Advisor to Apsara Authority, Siem Riep, Cambodia Former Chair, Department Ancient Indian and Asian Studies Magadh University, Bodh Gaya, India Former National Professor of Epigraphy, Institute of Archaeology, Archaeological Survey of India International Program Coordinator For the Sanskrit Center in Bangkok, Thailand Nakhon Sawan Rajabhat University Nakhon Sawan, Thailand Assistant Professor Former Professor and Chairperson Former Regional Director (Ranchi) Assistant Professor Retired Lecturer Fellow (Rajapandita) Managing Editor
+Editor -in -chief Bualuang ASEAN Chair Professor Thammasat University, Bangkok, Thailand Advisor to Apsara Authority, Siem Riep, Cambodia Former Chair, Department Ancient Indian and Asian Studies Magadh University, Bodh Gaya, India Former National Professor of Epigraphy, Institute of Archaeology, Archaeological Survey of India International Program Coordinator Academic Editor and Assistant Professor Former Professor and Chairperson Former Regional Director Assistant Professor Retired Lecturer Founder, Sanskrit Studies Center Managing Editor Professor, Department of History

 Dr. Sachchidanand Sahai